-The COVID pandemic has made us all rethink the purpose (and effectiveness) of our Arizona educational system.
+The COVID-19 pandemic has made many Arizona parents rethink the purpose of the Arizona educational system.
 Stories surface daily about kids falling through the cracks of public hybrid schools, virtual schools, and traditional classes.
-The backdrop of a health crisis has run a UV light over our educational system and brought to the surface some troubling things we had been collectively ignoring.
+The backdrop of the pandemic has highlighted the major issues in the current education system. .
 But some parents are taking advantage of new Arizona rules to find a better way forward for their family.

-An article in the AZMirror recently detailed the real heartbreak faced by one Phoenix-area mom, Emily McIntosh, as she battled for answers.
+An article in the AZMirror recently detailed the plight of a Phoenix-area mom, Emily McIntosh, as she battled for answers.
 Her son, Mo, was slipping in school…and fast.
-Emily was at her wits’ end–frustrated and frozen.
-In a story that’s all-too-relatable for parents all across Arizona right now, she felt powerless to give her son the school experience he deserved.
-She knew that what he was getting from his public school just wasn’t making the grade, so to speak.
+Emily was at her wits’ end – frustrated and frozen.
+In a story that’s all-too-relatable for parents all across the country , she felt powerless to give her son the school experience he deserved.
+She knew that what he was getting from his public school wasn’t cutting it.

 “I had all these fears as a parent that his first few years had tainted his whole educational experience… now there is no stopping him.”

 Emily and Mo felt alone in their struggles.
 Maybe you do too?
-But as each day thousands of Mos surface, their frustration is met with inspiration, and the result is changed.
-They find a school that fits their individual interests.
-They get the education they deserve.
+But there is a way forward.
+Parents can find a school that fits their child’s individual interests.
+They can get the education they deserve.

 Over the past few years, the popularity of microschools has increased exponentially in Arizona.
 There is no better illustration of this than Mo’s school, Prenda.
 In the AZMirror article, Prenda estimated that there were about 1,000 students across the state in its microschools when the last school year ended.
 Prenda’s enrollment has effectively doubled from this time last year, and on July 7, the map on the company’s website showed 126 Prenda schools in the state.
 By July 28, that number had swelled to 264.